 Entrepreneurs were asked if they had experienced a crisis in the last five years.
 A crisis is defined as an event or a situation that threatened the survival of the firm.
-Overall, one-third of entrepreneurs had experienced a crisis (Error!
-Reference source not found..1).
-In particular, London and Madrid show the highest rate with 38% and 37% of business leaders reporting an experience of a crisis, respectively.
-In Milan, only 23% of respondents reported that they experienced a crisis, while in Paris and Frankfurt results are in between (31% and 30% respectively).
+Overall, one-third of entrepreneurs had experienced a crisis (Figure 6.1.1).
+In particular, London and Madrid show the highest rate with 38 per cent and 37 per cent of business leaders reporting an experience of a crisis, respectively.
+In Milan, only 23 per cent of respondents reported that they experienced a crisis, while in Paris and Frankfurt results are in between (31 per cent and 30 per cent respectively).